reema0814/Azure-Synapse-Analytics-Day/01-explore-data-lake.md

    ![SQLPool01 is highlighted.](media/ex1dex2.png "SQLPool01")

    >**Note**: In case the data explorer is in stopping state.
-Please continue with the lab as we need it in exercise 4.You can visit this page after few minutes and start it.
+Please continue with the lab as we need it in exercise 4.
+You can visit this page after few minutes and start it.

 6. Return to the resource group, then select the **Synapse Analytics** workspace.